wkoszek/me/source/blog/2012-12-15-book-the-22-laws-of-marketing.md

 Just like success teachers following Napoleon Hill wanted to state "The Law of Success" is a one of the next nature's law, Ries and Trout want to saw laws of marketing are a fixed rules which are better to be followed.
 Well..
-I think these are good advices, but don't think this book will give you 100% successful strategy for marketing.
+I think these are good advises, but don't think this book will give you 100% successful strategy for marketing.

 This is basically a good book with lots of do's and dont's when you're just